Regimes and quantum bounds of nanoscale thermoelectrics with peaked transmission function: Model details and thermoelectric transport equations in the non-linear response regime

-We focus now on transport through a device characterized by a narrow peaked transmission function at the resonance energy $E_d$.
-This situation typically occurs when the leads have strictly a single propagation channel, or in the case of quantum systems operating as energy filters~\cite{HUMP02} as single level quantum dots~\cite{LUO16,NAP10} or quantum wells~\cite{SOTH13}, for which $0< {\mathcal T}(E) \leq 1$.
-The profile of a single sharp transmission function is generally described by a resonant lorentzian shape with half-maximum width $\Gamma_d$.
-For convenience we describe such resonance with a narrow rectangular model of the type
+We now focus on thermoelectric transport through a device characterized by a narrow peaked transmission function at the resonance energy $E_d$.
+This situation typically occurs in the case of systems operating as energy filters~\cite{Humphrey2002} as quantum dots~\cite{Luo2016,Nakpathomkun2010}, quantum wells and quantum wires~\cite{Sothmann2013}.
+For convenience, we describe such a resonance with a narrow rectangular-shaped transmission coefficient of the type

-In the case of $N_c$ allowed transmission channels in the narrowest part of the system, the upper bound of the total transmission function is $N_c$.

-We also assume that in the resonance region $f_{LR}(E)\approx f_{LR}(E_d)$, and that the transmission function ${\mathcal T}(E)$ is rigid with respect to charge injection due to temperature and voltage gradients.
-In realistic cases, in the presence of electron-electron and electron-phonon interactions ${\mathcal T}(E)$ must be determined as a self-consistent function \cite{SANCEZ15} of $T_L, T_R$ and $V$.
-In the forthcoming expressions (eV)$^2/h = 3.874$ nW is assumed as the unit of power and thermal currents, and $\Gamma_d$ (or better $N_c \Gamma_d$) is measured in eV.
+We also assume that the transmission coefficient ${\mathcal T}(E)$ is rigid with respect to charge injection due to temperature and voltage gradients.
+Indeed, in realistic cases, in the presence of electron-electron and electron-phonon interactions ${\mathcal T}(E)$ should be determined self-consistently as a function~\cite{ArguelloLuengo2015} of $T_{\rm L}$, $T_{\rm R}$ and $V$.
+Nonetheless, this simple model is sufficient for our purpose, which is to show, without quantitative calculations, the existence of quantum bounds in the value of exchanged power and heat currents.

-The general transport equations (1), in the particular case that the transmission is given by Eq.(7), greatly simplify.
-The particle current of Eq.(1a) becomes